JerryI/wljs-docs/docs/frontend/Exporting/Mathematica.md

 ## Limitations

-1. __Only input cells__ will be transferred
+1. __Only input cells__ will be transferred.
-2. Input cells will be converted to [InputForm](frontend/Reference/Formatting/InputForm.md)
+2. Input cells will be converted to [InputForm](frontend/Reference/Formatting/InputForm.md).
-3. Markdown formatting is not fully supported in the context of the Wolfram Language text cells (only sections, titles and etc)
+3. Markdown formatting is not fully supported in Wolfram Language text cells (only sections, titles, etc. are preserved).
-4. LaTeX, Excalidraw, mermaid cells, HTML and WLX output will not be shown
+4. LaTeX, Excalidraw, Mermaid, HTML, and WLX output cells will not be displayed.